reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 Oh no!
 The squares are all in a single line, not in a grid like you need for our board.
 To fix this you'll need to group your squares into rows with `div`s and add some CSS classes.
 While you're at it, you'll give each square a number to make sure you know where each square is displayed.

-In the `App.js` file, update the `Square` component to look like this:
+In the `App.js` file, update the `Square` Component to look like this:

 ```js {3-19}
 export default function Square() {